Once Coyote started a consulting company with Fox’s husband. In this time, everyone was buying new computers running WindowsXP.

 So Coyote went on an adventure into the world, leaving Fox's husband in charge.

 Fox’s husband was, if anything, even more clever than Coyote.
-But he was perhaps, not so good at talking to clients.
+But he was all alone without Coyote's help.
 This might not have been a problem, if Microsoft had not hated linux so much.

 Microsoft did not like linux.
 They went to Dracula and said “We have heard that you have made an anti-virus for linux.
 A thing called RAV.
 We think we can use it to make future versions of Windows better.
 We would like to give you some money to go bite all of your customers.”

 Dracula took Microsoft’s money.
 He went and bit Coyote and Fox’s husband and sucked out all the power that RAV had given them.
 “Ouch!” said Coyote.

 RAV stopped working.
 And because of this, the clever devices stopped working.
 And because of this those who used them called Fox’s husband.
 “What is happening?” they demanded to know.
 When Coyote returned, they were all angry at Fox’s husband.
 Which wasn’t fair.
 It wasn’t really his fault.